duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ### How Template Groups Work

-Setting a template group automatically sets the `item` and `detail` templates.
+Setting a template group automatically sets the `item` and `detail` templates for you.
 Some template groups also set an `item_detail` template and a few default `options`.

 You can easily customize the appearance of the template group by overriding the default `options` in your Spice frontend code.
-Of course, the appearance will also be affected by which data is returned with each item.
+The appearance will also be affected by which data is returned with each item.

 ### Picking a Template Group